secworks/trng/doc/Cryptech_TRNG_Introduction.md

 reinitialized.
 Instead all entropy are added as new blocks to the same message and the seeds extracted are intermediate digests.
-This means that the state of the hash function between seed data blocks are based not only of the new entropy data, but also on previous hash operations.
+This means that the state of the hash function between seed data blocks are based not only on the new entropy data, but also on previous hash operations.

+Each hash block is 1024 bits of new entropy, which are needed when calculating one digest.
+A reseed requires two separate digests which means that we need two blocks for a total of 2048 bits of entropy.